 Trip Dates: May 25-31,2020

 Trip Fees: $1875-$2150 per person.
-This fee includes: course tuition and most meals (breakfast each day and dinners from Monday to Friday).
-This fee does not include transportation and/or airfare.
+This fee includes: course tuition and most meals (breakfast each day and two special dinners).
+This fee does not include transportation, airfare and other meals.

 What is a typical day like?